Free BOTOX® (Botulinum Toxin) Patient Consent Forms (PDF)

 • Under correction or overcorrection

-The consent form is also a means of documenting the patient’s information; both identify the patient receiving the treatment and any prescriptions they are taking and allergies the patient may have to medications and anesthetics.
+It is also a means of documenting the patient’s information; both identify the patient receiving the treatment and any prescriptions they are taking and allergies the patient may have to medications and anesthetics.

-There are several types of Botox Consent Forms:
+There are several types of Consent Forms:

 Frequently Asked Questions

-Do minors need consent for Botox?
+Do minors need consent?

-Consent is needed for any Botox treatment, regardless of whether it is for a minor or adult.
+Consent is needed for any Botox treatment, regardless of whether it is for a minor or an adult.
 For minors, however, the consent of their parent or guardian is also needed.

 About This Article